-Addie is a long-time Los Sabrosos student and started working as the Studio Administrator in July 2021!
-She loves dancing Salsa (especially Rueda de Casino) and Kizomba, but her one true love is Brazilian Zouk which is slowly growing in Pittsburgh, largely thanks to Los Sabrosos’ 1st & 3rd Sunday Zouk Nights and Zouk Weekenders.
-Addie officially started teaching as the studio’s Zouk Instructor in March 2022!
+Addie is a long-time Los Sabrosos student and started working as an studio administrator in July 2021.
+She loves dancing Salsa (especially Rueda de Casino) and Kizomba but her one true love is Brazilian Zouk, which is slowly growing in Pittsburgh largely thanks to Los Sabrosos!
+Addie officially started teaching as the studio’s Zouk Instructor in March 2022.
 Aside from dancing, Addie loves her pupchild (Arya), hiking, traveling, and Arabic.
-She worked as a college Arabic instructor for 8 years (5 of those in Oregon) before deciding to move home and reassess her life and future, and to be near family and friends (and their growing kiddos!).
+She worked as a college Arabic instructor for 8 years (5 of those in Oregon) before deciding to move home, reassess her life and future, and to be near family and friends (and their growing kiddos!).
 She would like to do something related to ecology/sustainability and really wants to be friends with an octopus one day.

 After graduating from college, getting a “real” job, and having her first child all within a year, she lost connection with her dance background.
-In 2009, she registered for a Zumba instructor training…without ever taking a single class.
+In 2009, she registered for a Zumba instructor training without having ever taken a single class.
 Zumba offered an opportunity to weave the joy of dance back into her life.
 Soon after, she started catching the group fitness bug and picked up additional certifications including R.I.P.P.E.D, Bokwa, and Strong Nation™.

-Maria is a long time bellydancer of Pittsburgh, Pa, training tirelessly and passionately for over two decades with some of the most sought-after teachers in this dance form.
-Her love for bellydance has evolved through many styles over the years.
-She has co-directed & helped in pioneering East Coast Tribal companies such as ‘Folkloric inspired’ Ghawazee Middle Eastern Music & Dance Ensemble in the mid 90’s, to the more theatrical & earthy glamor/contemporary elements of award-winning Zafira Dance Company, active for over 11 years.
+Maria is a long time local bellydancer training tirelessly and passionately for over two decades with some of the most sought-after teachers in the dance form.
+Her love for Bellydance has evolved through many styles over the years.
+She has co-directed and helped in pioneering East Coast Tribal companies such as “Folkloric inspired” Ghawazee Middle Eastern Music & Dance Ensemble in the mid 90’s, to the more theatrical & earthy glamour/contemporary elements of award-winning Zafira Dance Company, active for over 11 years.

-Heidi is a fun, energetic dancer who loves Latin Dancing and is a dance instructor who is truly passionate about others learning.
+Heidi is a energetic dancer who loves Latin dancing and an instructor who is truly passionate about her students’ learning.
 She combines her passion for teaching with her passion for dance to create a fun, friendly, inclusive dance environment.
 She strongly believes in building a strong technical foundation to lead any student to become a better dancer.
 Her motto is: “It’s all about the basics!”

 Heidi has concurrently run 4 dance performance teams, from beginner to competition level.
 She has taught and performed locally, nationally, and internationally and continues to teach all levels of Latin dance.